 Keep Yourself Warm

 Colder climates mean that you will also have to adjust your camera settings accordingly, especially the exposure and white balance.
 Otherwise, the snowy landscape will look rather unappealing in your aerial shots.
 Ideally, talk to someone who has shot in cold regions so that you know what settings are perfect for such places.
-For example, if you are planning on visiting Norway to take some aerial videos, then check for people who have already done, contact them, and ask them for a few tips on how best to set up the drone camera.
+For example, if you are planning to visit Norway to take some aerial videos, check for people who have already done, contact them, and ask them for a few tips on how best to set up the drone camera.